 If hair shampoos available in the market disappoint you, it’s time you start making the one your hair needs.
 Ask how?
-I’ll tell you step by step how you can DIY Herbal Shampoo for hair growth at home with readily available ingredients.
+I’ll tell you to step by step how you can DIY Herbal Shampoo for hair growth at home with readily available ingredients.

 Nowadays, people usually prefer natural-based products.
 They look for organic ingredients in every product they purchase.
 Even I do the same.
 But do we have any idea of how much ‘organic’ these superstore products are?
 I guess, answer to this would be no.

-On the other hand, we may experience a few significant differences with these highly expensive hair products by using it for a while.
+On the other hand, we may experience a few significant differences with these highly expensive hair products by using them for a while.
 Once you stop using them, you won’t feel the benefits anymore.
 And this is only due to the harmful chemicals present in all these products.
 There are tons of products available in the supermarkets or at any general store and are of chemicals only.